gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-scale.md

      // Bind the attribute/buffer set we want. gl.bindVertexArray(vao);

+     // Pass in the canvas resolution so we can convert from
-     // Tell WebGL how to convert from clip space to pixels gl.uniform2f(resolutionUniformLocation, gl.canvas.width, gl.canvas.height);
+     // pixels to clipspace in the shader gl.uniform2f(resolutionUniformLocation, gl.canvas.width, gl.canvas.height);

      // Set the color.